homerfv/smtproo/README.md

 If you wish to change the default setting, you may override the default values via command line arguments.

 ```
-java -Dsmtpserver.host=127.0.0.1 -Dsmtpserver.port=2526 -Dsmtpserver.maildir=received -jar \
+java -Dsmtpserver.host=127.0.0.1 -Dsmtpserver.port=2526 -Dsmtpserver.maildir=received \
-  -Dserver.port=8090 smtproo-VERSION-SNAPSHOT.jar
+-Dserver.port=8090 -jar smtproo-VERSION-SNAPSHOT.jar
 ```

 How to build
 ------------

-Use maven to compile and build

-Execute the following maven command to build the jar file
+Use maven to compile and build.
+Execute the following maven command to build the jar file.

 ```
 mvn -clean install